 The Data Refinery and RFM

-As part of our Advanced Analytics offering, we automatically generate RFM segments for our customers with suggestions of what marketing actions could be taken.
+As part The Data Refinery, we automatically generate RFM segments for our customers with suggestions of what marketing actions could be taken.

 Each segment can be used to directly drive campaigns through your marketing stack without you having to manually export data from multiple locations and repeatedly upload it.